poteto/ember-workshop/readme.md

 Here, we've wrapped our child components in a `ui` object (the name is not significant, I just chose something short and simple, but you can name it whatever you want).
 The `hash` helper in Ember basically creates an object on the fly.

-Now, inside of our parent component, we can use the components as if they were oridinary arguments:
+Now, inside of our parent component, we can use the components as if they were ordinary arguments:

 ```hbs
 <!-- components/edit-location.hbs -->